-This dataset shows two different sea level rise projections (1 foot and 20 inches), above a Mean Higher High Water (MHHW) along the Connecticut coastline and the adjacent inland.
+This dataset shows different flood maps with sea-level rise projections (1 foot and 20 inches), above a Mean Higher High Water (MHHW) along the Connecticut coastline and the adjacent inland.
 CIRCA research recommends that planning anticipates sea level will be 20 inches higher than the national tidal datum in Long Island Sound by 2050.
 CIRCA’s report on Connecticut sea level rise provided the basis for projections in Bill S.B.
 7, which was introduced into the 2018 legislative session and was enacted into law as Public Act 18-82.

 Data Description and Usage

-The modeled tidal water surface has been created using VDatum (NOAA) and 2016 LiDAR topographic data.
-Using the same model and NOAA Long Island Sound tide gauge data, CIRCA also estimated the 100 year flood event levels above MHHW.
+Two different sets of data are presented in the viewer.
+The NOAA indicated ones are the modeled tidal water surface that has been created using VDatum (NOAA) and 2016 LiDAR topographic data.
+Using the same model and NOAA Long Island Sound tide gauge data, CIRCA also estimated the 100-year flood event levels above MHHW.
 High probability areas of inundation are color shaded as well as low-lying areas, which are all shaded yellow.
 These low-lying areas need further evaluation due to the hydrologic complexity created by flood control structures, bridges, and culverts.

 This information is provided with the understanding that it is not guaranteed to be correct or complete and conclusions drawn from such information are the sole responsibility of the user.
 Attempts have been made to ensure that this data or documentation is accurate and reliable; The University of Connecticut, nor the Department of Marine Sciences, does not assume liability for any damages caused by inaccuracies in this data or documentation, or as a result of the failure of the data or software to function in a particular manner.
 The University of Connecticut, nor the Department of Marine Sciences, makes no warranty, expressed or implied, as to the accuracy, completeness, or utility of this information, nor does the fact of distribution constitute a warranty.